 - Medtronic is a worldwide leader in medical technology and the largest medical device company in the world.

-- Only Medtronic offers AdaptiveStim®, which automatically adjusts stimulation when you change your position from upright (sitting or standing), lying down, or upright and active.
+- Only Medtronic offers AdaptiveStim™ technology, which automatically adjusts stimulation when you change your position.

-- Medtronic spinal cord stimulators can also be used alongside a pacemaker or implantable cardioverter defibrillator (ICD).
+- Medtronic spinal cord stimulators can be used when a pacemaker or implantable cardioverter defibrillator (ICD) is also implanted.**

 Who Can I Go to for Answers?